asadmahdi/api_test/readme.txt

 I remembered last minute that the /get/,/update-address/ etc... aren't necessary, due to the methods being specified in the code, but didn't want to change them since time was running low.
+I also feel the more explicit paths are a bit safer to use.

 The /property endpoints (except for get-all which takes no additional parameter) take a propID at the end.
 I used 297 as an example